Evaluation of Large Language Models via Coupled Token Generation: Experiments

 \section{Experiments}

-In this section, we evaluate three LLMs from the \texttt{Llama} family of different sizes, namely, \texttt{Llama-3.2-\{1B, 3B\}-Instruct} and \texttt{Llama-3.1-8B-Instruct}, as well as three quantized variants of the latter, namely, \texttt{Llama-3.1-8B-Instruct-\{AWQ-INT4, bnb-4bit, bnb-8bit\}}, under coupled and independent autoregressive generation using an implementation of the Gumbel-Max SCM as a sampler~\cite{chatzi2024counterfactual}.
-In the remainder of the paper, we refer to them as $\texttt{1B}$, $\texttt{3B}$, $\texttt{8B}$, $\texttt{AWQ-INT4}$, $\texttt{bnb-4bit}$, and $\texttt{bnb-8bit}$ for brevity.
+In this section, we evaluate three LLMs from the \texttt{Llama} family of different sizes, namely, \texttt{Llama-3.2-\{1B, 3B\}-Instruct} and \texttt{Llama-3.1-8B-Instruct}, as well as three quantized variants of the latter, namely, \texttt{Llama-3.1-8B-Instruct-\{AWQ-INT4, bnb-4bit, bnb-8bit\}}, under coupled and independent autoregressive generation using an implementation of the Gumbel-Max SCM as a sampler~\citep{chatzi2025counterfactual}.
+In the remainder of the paper, we refer to them as $\texttt{1B}$, $\texttt{3B}$, $\texttt{8B}$, $\texttt{AWQ-INT4}$, $\texttt{bnb-4bit}$, and $\texttt{bnb-8bit}$.
 For implementation details related to the hardware, datasets and models, refer to Appendix~\ref{app:add_exp}.
-For additional qualitatively similar results using models from the \texttt{Mistral} and \texttt{Qwen} families, refer to Appendices~\ref{app:qwen} and~\ref{app:mistral}.
+For additional qualitatively similar results using models from the \texttt{Mistral} and \texttt{Qwen} families, refer to Appendices~\ref{app:qwen} and~\ref{app:mistral}. \footnote{Although we experiment only with open-weights LLMs, coupled generation is technically applicable to proprietary LLMs as well, since it only requires access to next-token probabilities.
+For example, it can be used during internal evaluations or on crowd-sourced benchmarking platforms, where providers may be incentivized to share them with the platform to enable more sample-efficient comparisons.}